 Team: Huntress Managed Endpoint Detection and Response (EDR)

-Product: Managed Microsoft Defender
+Product: Managed Windows Defender

 Summary: Why does the endpoint show as Unhealthy due to outdated definitions?